-How extensive and involved estate planning must be depends on your individual situation and goals.
+Using trusts, tax avoidance planning, Medicaid planning and how extensive and involved estate planning must be depends on your individual situation and goals.
 But ignoring it leaves you subject to the whims and motives of others or of impersonal state laws.

 How Does the Probate Process Work in Massachusetts?

 “Probate” or “probating an estate” is the process by which title to real and personal property held by an individual in their sole name is legally passed to other persons upon their death.
 It is a process managed through the Probate & Family Court.

 Probate only needs to occur if a deceased individual owned property solely in his/her own name, and it occurs whether there is a will or not.
 There are certain items of property that are deemed “non-probate property” or “will substitutes”, meaning they have built-in ownership-transferring provisions that the law will recognize without a formal court process being needed.
 These are: 1) Joint ownership property – any property held in joint ownership with a right of survivorship.
 This property automatically passes to the surviving joint owner(s) upon death.
 When the surviving joint owner dies, the property is a probate property of that owner.
 Property held as a tenant-in-common must be probated.
 2) Beneficiary-type assets – any property, commonly life insurance, 401Ks, IRAs and the like, that has a named beneficiary or beneficiaries.
 This property automatically passes to the surviving beneficiaries upon death.
 If these types of assets have no named beneficiary, or the beneficiaries are deceased as well, then these become probate property.

 Persons will die either “testate” (having a will) or “intestate” (not having a will).
 If there is a will, once that will is approved, title to the various properties owned by the deceased will pass according to the will’s terms.
 If there is no will, state law determines how and to whom property will pass to one’s “heirs at law”.